-Blockchain technology emphasises the convenience of peer-to-peer (P2P) transactions, and it can now be used to bypass third parties and sell energy directly to customers, allowing individuals to have access to energy in a much easier way.
-For example, residents of New York who utilise solar panels have been able to successfully sell their surplus electrical power to neighbours all through blockchain technology.
+Blockchain technology emphasizes the convenience of peer-to-peer (P2P) transactions, and it can now be used to bypass third parties and sell energy directly to customers, allowing individuals to have access to energy in a much easier way.
+For example, residents of New York who utilize solar panels have been able to successfully sell their surplus electrical power to neighbors all through blockchain technology.
 Experts within the energy industry aren’t just interested in the P2P method, though.
 PwC has described how automated systems for metering and billing can be developed to track the operational status of facilities, and ultimately assess the authenticity certificates (such as CO2 emission allowances).

 People who own an electric vehicle, for example, will understand how complicated it can be to facilitate payment for charging the car.
 Using blockchain, however, you can facilitate this payment easily.
 The exact amount of electricity used to charge the vehicle would be automatically calculated and invoiced without any fuss.
 Whilst there appear to be many benefits of using blockchain to manage energy within home automation, we still face technical capability hurdles, as well as issues with regulatory and legality frameworks, so, unfortunately, there is still a long way to go until it’s fully implemented.

 Essentially, blockchain is an automated ledger, underpinning the cryptocurrency Bitcoin.
 It tracks all data associated with transactions made and ensures that there is a high level of security to keep this data safe.
 However, people have experimented with blockchain technology for home automation and have discovered that it can negotiate deals on behalf of the customer, allowing cheaper bills and tariffs to be found far more easily.
 Energy bills can be expensive, but blockchain could help those on a lower income to make their bills more affordable.
 In fact, it’s expected that blockchain could save lower-income families a total of £660million annually.